Clustering-with-Jari/zillow-clustering-project/README.md

 - Report (in jupyter notebook)

-- Clustering algorithm used to/ as:
+- Clustering algorithm used to / as:

 > a tool to explore features
 >
-> select/ engineer feature
+> select / engineer feature
 >
 > subset the target variable - log error

-- Report contain:
+- Report contains:

-data dictionary
+  - data dictionary

-stat
+  - stats

-visualization
+  - visualizations

-model/ model evaluation
+  - models/ model evaluations

-analyses/ takeaway
+  - analyses/ takeaway

-key driver to log error
+  - analysis on key drivers for log error

-- Oral presentation of google slides
+- Oral presentation of jupyter notebook

-Multiple .py files to run model and reproduce the report
+  - Multiple .py files to run model and reproduce the report

 **Material**